elite-se/plantestic-team-1/README.md

 ### Input requirements
 The input is a PlantUML sequence diagram.
 This sequence diagram contains several participants and interactions between the participants.
-One participiant is the client who calls the test cases.
+One participant is the client who calls the test cases.
 The other participants are services of the implementation.
 In the example diagram, the client is `CCC` and the services are `CRS` and `Voicemanager`.

 An interaction contains a request from the client and a response from a service.